Eight-P/BD.8P/Themes/T1/README.md

 <br/>

+- Background images can be changed, along with some other settings.
 - The Theme might not work properly when mixed with others.
 - The Theme was made for BetterDiscord on Windows and updates to match the stable client.<br/>
   Any other Mod, Platform, or version might work, but is not guaranteed.